 Do You Need to be Baptized in Order to be Saved?

-The idea of identification is central to the meaning of baptism because when an object is dipped or immersed, it becomes totally identified with the substance in which it was placed.
-When John the Baptist baptized Jesus, he publicly identified Him who was sinless with sinners in anticipation of His death and resurrection as their sin-bearer.
-Jesus referred to His own impending death as a “baptism” which He had to undergo (Mark 10:38-39; Luke 12:50).
+When John the Baptist baptized Jesus, the Lord—though sinless—was publicly identifying with sinners.
+It pointed forward to His death and resurrection as our sin-bearer.
+Jesus even referred to His coming death as a “baptism” He had to undergo (Mark 10:38–39; Luke 12:50).

 Does Water Baptism Save?